sematext/docs/docs/agents/sematext-agent/custom-logs.md

 ## Configuration Details

 Each section in the `custom-logs.yml` file defines a log shipping rule.
 There are also several variables to configure how the Sematext Agent collects and parses your log files.
+You can configure multiple log shipping rules in the file.

 ### Log type